SILC: Improving Vision Language Pretraining with Self-Distillation: Introduction.

+Recent advancements in self-supervised learning~\citep{dino, dinov2, simclr, byol} and weakly supervised learning on web data~\citep{clip, align, zhai2023sigmoid} has spearheaded the development of foundational language~\citep{gpt, chowdhery2022palm} and vision-language models~\citep{clip, align, zhai2023sigmoid}.
+These methods get around the long term challenge of obtaining large labelled dataset by developing self-supervision objectives.
 Developing open vocabulary computer vision models that can reason beyond a pre-determined set of classes has been a long-term challenge.
 The introduction of web image-text datasets and the progress in compute have enabled significant advances in this field.
 Popularized by CLIP~\citep{clip}, contrastive pretraining utilizes large datasets with paired image and text from the web and trains a vision-language model~(VLM) to embed them to a shared latent space.
 Since these models are trained on a wide set of concepts, the learned VLM allows for open vocabulary inference~\citep{clip}.
-However, developing open vocabulary dense prediction models for segmentation and detection is still an open challenge, since internet-scale dataset do not have labels available for these tasks.
-Several works have found that incorporating VLMs in segmentation and detection models can unlock some open vocabulary abilities~\citep{cho2023cat, ding2022decoupling, xu2022simple}.
+However, developing open vocabulary dense prediction models for segmentation and detection is still an open challenge, since internet-scale datasets do not have dense pixel-level labels.
+Several works have found that incorporating VLMs in segmentation and detection models can unlock some open vocabulary abilities~\citep{cho2023cat, ding2022decoupling, xu2022simple, fvlm, convsdie}.
 Since CLIP is not trained for these tasks, these methods get around its limitations by tuning the learned model with some dense prediction labelled dataset.
 One set of methods utilizes a normal segmentation / detection model for class agnostic inference and then predict the class logits with CLIP~\citep{cho2023cat, liang2023open}.
 Another family of methods aims to distill VLMs directly into a dense prediction model and utilize the text transformer to generate the class weights to predict logits~\cite{lseg, ghiasi2022scaling}.
 These works have been highly impactful towards expanding open vocabulary abilities of dense prediction models.
 However, since the contrastive pretraining objective does not explicitly encourage learning good local features for dense prediction tasks, these methods are limited by the VLM's intrinsic performance~\citep{dinov2} as we also show later in our experiments.